French Prepositions

 She speaks to her friends.
 He calls his mother.

-French Preposition De:
+The French Preposition De

 Elle vient de Paris / de France / du Brésil.

-She comes from Paris / from France / From Brazil.
+She comes from Paris / from France / from Brazil.

 Le livre de l'élève / le chien du voisin